Mount Hermon Association, Inc.

 Guidelines:

-- Be a Good Neighbor – As a foundation encouraging positive relationships in our community, we promote “The 10 qualities of a good neighbor” which includes “They seek a win, win situation when problems arise.”(See addendum to this document or go to http://mounthermoncommunity.com.)
+- Be a Good Neighbor – As a foundation encouraging positive relationships in our community, we promote “The 10 qualities of a good neighbor” which includes “They seek a win, win situation when problems arise.”(See addendum to this document or go to https://mounthermoncommunity.com.)

 - Talk to your Neighbor – If a resident has concerns about an MHA rule or regulation that has possibly been violated; the concerned resident is encouraged to respectfully speak with the responsible party about their concerns in order to facilitate neighborly communications and ultimately compliance with the rule.